 Image

 Tooth Extraction

-Of course no one wants to lose a tooth, but sometimes tooth extraction is the best option.
-If a tooth in severely infected or cannot be restored it may have to be extracted.
+Of course, no one wants to lose a tooth, but sometimes, tooth extraction is the best option.
+If a tooth is severely infected or cannot be restored, it may have to be extracted.

-Portland dentist Dr. Austria can remove the most difficult teeth and we offer sedation dentistry to help make you comfortable during the procedure.
-Whether your tooth extraction is simple or a complex, we’ll work with you to develop a treatment plan that fully addresses any worries that you may have.
+Portland dentist Dr. Austria can remove the most difficult teeth, and we offer sedation dentistry to help make you comfortable during the procedure.
+Whether your tooth extraction is simple or complex, we will work with you to develop a treatment plan that fully addresses any worries that you may have.

+Image